 When the CC-TF in the SMF detects that the PDU session has been released (i.e. when the SMF sends the N4: Session Release Request to the UPF) for a target UE, it shall send a deactivation message to the CC-POI in the UPF over the LI_T3 interface.
 When using ETSI TS 103 221-1 [7] this is achieved by sending a DeactivateTask message with the XID field set to the XID associated with the interception, as described in ETSI TS 103 221-1 [7] clause 6.2.3.

-By default, interception shall occur at the anchor UPF as described in 6.2.3.3.3.
+By default, interception shall occur at the anchor UPF as described in clause 6.2.3.3.3.

 When a warrant that includes the service scoping of CC is activated for a target UE with an established PDU session and when the IRI-POI present in the SMF generates the xIRI containing an SMFStartOfInterceptionWithEstablishedPDUSession record (see clause 6.2.3.2.5), the CC-TF present in the SMF shall send an activation message to the CC-POI present in the UPF to generate the xCC.